Italian Citizenship By Descent (Jure Sanguinis)

 Do you qualify for Italian citizenship by descent (jure sanguinis)?

-You very well could, as most people from Italian descent do.
+You very well could, as most people from Italian descent do qualify.
 You just need to prove that citizenship, or more importantly the right to claim Italian citizenship, was transferred from your Italian-born ancestor to yourself.
 Until Aug.
 15, 1992, Italian citizenship was exclusive, and attaining citizenship for another country meant an Italian-born citizen had to renounce their citizenship.
-Children born to Italian Citizens in the USA or other countries that recognize jure solis (by the soil) obtained these foreign citizenships due to their place of birth.
+Children born to Italian Citizens in the USA or other countries that recognize jure solis (by the soil) obtained foreign citizenship due to their place of birth.
+If you are seeking a jure sanguinis service, our team can do the necessary background research free of both charge and obligation to tell you if you qualify for Italian citizenship by blood.

 These people can claim Italian citizenship through descent as Italy recognizes jure sanguinis (by the bloodline).
 However, hey must prove that their Italian ancestor was, in fact, an Italian citizen or had the right to claim Italian citizenship when they were born.
 This citizenship can then be passed onto their future generations down the bloodline.